 At the moment ISO 9001:2008 is being used as an overall guideline to how processes and activities are executed in the company.
 The organisational chart makes it clear who does what and who the employee refers to, Peter says.
 ISO 9001:2008 describes the processes, procedures and instructions for everybody to use and use as a guideline for work.
-The input on how to apply it in the daily work comes from personal networks and through experience gained along the way.
+The input on how to apply it in daily work comes from personal networks and through experience gained along the way.

 But is this easier said than done?
-I asked Peter Nørgreen if he, in his role of Quality manager, ever struggles with getting all these good intentions to work in practice so that quality management isn’t just a certificate on the wall.
-To this he replied:
+I asked Peter Nørgreen if he, in his role of Quality Manager, ever struggles with getting all these good intentions to work in practice so that quality management isn’t just a certificate on the wall.
+To this, he replied:

 How is quality management done in practice?

 All employees use business intelligence from Targit as a daily tool.
-This way all employees have access to basically all data in real time.
+This way all employees have access to basically all data in real-time.
 Furthermore, it allows a push of information via email, tablets, iPhones so that relevant data is being pushed to the right employee.
 Peter Nørgreen explains it this way;

 How do you share processes and documents?